odahu/odahu-docs/source/ref_deployments.rst

     * Monitoring of Model Deployment

 ***************************
-Predictors
+Inference Servers
 ***************************

-A model can be deployed in ODAHU if only it is packed with a supported Inference Server (predictor).
+A model can be deployed in ODAHU if only it is packed with a supported Inference Server.
 Inference Server is typically a web service that "wraps" an ML model and lets remote clients to invoke the model via HTTP (or any other protocol).

+An Inference Servers that wraps the model has to be indicated in :code:`predictor` field of a Model Deployment.

-ODAHU currently supports 2 predictors:
+ODAHU currently supports several Inference Servers:

-- ODAHU ML Server: :code:`odahu-ml-server`
+- ODAHU Inference Server: :code:`predictor: odahu`
-- NVIDIA Triton Server: :code:`triton`
+- NVIDIA Triton Inference Server: :code:`predictor: triton`

-ODAHU ML Server
+ODAHU Inference Server
 ################

-ODAHU ML Server is an inference server that build a simple HTTP layer on top of any `MLFlow model <https://www.mlflow.org/docs/latest/models.html>`_ with an HTTP layer.
+ODAHU Inference Server is an inference server that builds a simple HTTP layer on top of any `MLFlow model <https://www.mlflow.org/docs/latest/models.html>`_ with an HTTP layer.

-To pack a model into ODAHU ML Server :ref:`Docker REST <ref_packagers:Docker REST>` packager can be used.
+To pack a model into ODAHU Inference Server :ref:`Docker REST <ref_packagers:Docker REST>` packager has to be used.

-NVIDIA Triton Server
+NVIDIA Triton Inference Server
 ####################

 `Triton Server <https://github.com/triton-inference-server/server>`_ is a feature-rich inference server.
-To pack a model into a Triton Server, :ref:`Triton Packager <ref_packagers:Nvidia Triton Packager>` should be used.
+To pack a model into a Triton Server, :ref:`Triton Packager <ref_packagers:Nvidia Triton Packager>` has to be used.

 Triton Server uses `KFServing Inference Protocol <https://github.com/kubeflow/kfserving/blob/master/docs/predict-api/v2/required_api.md>`_.

 ********************************************
-General deployment structure
+General Deployment Manifest Structure
 ********************************************

 .. code-block:: yaml